 The classical waste system is a leakage that can and should be minimized.
 Though the waste sector sees potential positive uses also for down cycled materials or non-retrievable materials such as energy-production.
-This is based on the Cradle-to-Cradle way of working in industry and production as described and introduced by Michael Braungart and William McDonough: re-use, repair, re-gain, re-sourcing and up-cycling.
+The solution for minimisation lies in the Cradle-to-Cradle way of working in industry and production as described and introduced by Michael Braungart and William McDonough: re-use, repair, re-gain, re-sourcing and up-cycling.

 There is a new economic model that helps on a systems level to facilitate these changes, throughout this new approach of the materials loops.
 It was developed by prof. dr. Walter Stahel.
 He introduced the concept of ‘performance based contracting’ in which there is no ownership for the user of a product, the producer keeps ownership and the end user pays a fee for its performance.
 This is fundamental in the new economic arrangements of the circular economy.
 It implies better possibilities for producers to have control over their resources; it will bring focus on maintenance, reuse, refurbishment, remanufacturing and mining for existing minerals in their own products.

 In a circular economy there is no direct discussion on ‘efficiency’ (doing 'better') because of the need of an effective (doing 'good') systems change.
 Resources are kept in the loop and that makes ‘waste is food’ to reality.

 ICE in the circular economy

 While mineral resources never run out completely, economically recoverable reserves will sooner or later become depleted, especially regionally.
-Besides saving valuable resources, a circular economy can create jobs and strengthen our economy with business opportunities worth hundreds of billions of euros for the EU alone.
+Besides saving valuable resources, the circular economy can create jobs and strengthen our economy with business opportunities worth hundreds of billions of euros for the EU alone.
 And last but not least, ICE attaches high value to the capacity of a circular economy to reduce environmental impacts.
 Recent research shows that Circular Economy will be of a strong benefit for the change needed in the Climate Crisis: fundamentally through better product management (manage and preserve the embedded energy of products and materials).

 ICE’s ambition is to accelerate and guide the transition to a circular economy.
-Based on our knowledge of how to overcome obstacles for circularity, we assist companies and governments to develop and implement circular economy roadmaps for their organisation, chain or region.
+Based on our knowledge of how to overcome obstacles for circularity, we assist companies, philanthropies and governments/agencies to develop and implement circular economy roadmaps for their organisation, chain or region.
 We do this by offering information and inspiration, followed by implementation and innovation.
 Unifying but disrupting where necessary, always with a perspective on the future of the organization.

 We are experts in stakeholder engagement, the use of system models, long-term scenarios, sustainable development and ‘ecomimicry’.
 ICE has a track record in dealing with stakeholder power to realize disruptive interventions leading to win-win solutions.

 Since the actual governance is based on the existing model of the economy, we see the need for new paradigms in the governance for the circular economy.
 ICE relates this to the ‘living system’ concept on which circular economy is based.
 In living systems the relations are key, as well in their reliance, adaptivity, connectivity as resilience.
-We focus on using ecological insights (ecomimicry) as a key to new governance in companies, governments and society.
-By using the concept ‘mimicry’ we see many possibilities for inspiration for new governance.
+ICE has a focus on using ecological insights (ecomimicry) as a key to new governance in companies, governments and society.
+By using the concept ‘mimicry’ ICE sees many possibilities and inspiration for new governance.

-- Member of the Dutch Realizing Acceleration Circular Economy (RACE) Coalition, a cooperation between MVO-NL, Circle Economy, Accelaratio, De Groene Zaak, Het Groene Brein, ICE and the Ministry of Infrastructure and the Environment
+- Funding member of the Dutch Realizing Acceleration Circular Economy (RACE) Coalition, a cooperation between MVO-NL, Circle Economy, Accelaratio, De Groene Zaak, Het Groene Brein, ICE and the Ministry of Infrastructure and the Environment (2015-2017)

 - Projects for our clients.